MyPureCloud/developer-center-blog/source/2019-06-06-inbound-and-outbound-sms-messaging/index.html.md

 ![Create Interaction](create-interaction.PNG)
 ![Queue name and phone number](create-interaction2.PNG)

-You can also check the article [Send an SMS message](https://help.mypurecloud.com/articles/send-an-sms-message/), to learn a way to start a new interaction window with PureCloud for Chrome, PureCloud for Firefox, PureCloud for Salesforce, and PureCloud for Zendesk.
+You can also check the article [Send an SMS message](https://help.mypurecloud.com/articles/send-an-sms-message/), to learn a way to start a new interaction window with Genesys Cloud for Chrome, Genesys Cloud for Firefox, Genesys Cloud for Salesforce, and Genesys Cloud for Zendesk.

 ### Automate Outbound SMS with Platform API
 For the sample code to work, a queue and Outbound SMS Number must already be set up.
 The below sample code will create interaction from the assigned queue and send message using the Platform API.